-Finally, in order to ensure wide recruitment of potential experts, and minimize confusion due to unfamiliarity with English, we translate all type-C questions, as well as coder-instructions and documentation for them, into five other languages: Arabic, French, Portuguese, Russian, and Spanish.
-Approximately 84% of experts code in the English version of the questionnaire while 16 percent of the experts code in a non-English (5% - French, 7% - Spanish, 3% - Russian, 1% - Arabic and 1% - Portuguese).
-Country Experts get a small remuneration as a token of appreciation for their time.19
+Finally, in order to ensure wide recruitment of potential experts, and minimize confusion due to unfamiliarity with English, we translate all type-C questions, as well as coder-instructions and documentation for them, into four other languages: French, Portuguese, Russian, and Spanish.
+Over the last three coding cycles (versions 10, 11, and 12), 81% of experts code in the English version of the questionnaire while 19 percent of the experts code in a non-English language (8% - French, 7% - Spanish, 3% - Russian, and 1% - Portuguese).
+Country Experts get a small remuneration as a token of appreciation for their time. $^{20}$

 A specially designed programming interface is employed to manage the database of potential country experts.
 It includes many tools that enable us to handle over 3,500 Country Experts while guaranteeing their safety and confidentiality.
 These tools also ensure consistency in instructions and information sent to Country Experts, quality control and cleaning of data, follow up and evaluation of the coding process.
 It is directly linked to the postgres database where ratings are stored.
 The expert management tool is just one of over 50 sophisticated tools among the V-Dem management interfaces in the software.
 Among other things, a web-interface portal is connected to the management software, allowing Regional Managers to securely upload Country Expert rosters to the database without having to share confidential information via email.
-For details about the data collection infrastructure, please see the V-Dem Organization and Management document.
+For details about the data collection infrastructure, please see the V-Dem Organization and Management